EddeCCC/prometheus-test/README.md

 ## Loki Scenario

 Scenario with Promtail to collect generated logs and Loki to store them.

+Run `docker compose -f docker-compose-otel.yml` to use an OTel collector instead of Promtail.

 Run `docker compose -f docker-compose-alloy.yml` to use Grafana Alloy instead of Promtail.